State Theatre Company of South Australia: Venues

 As of 2021, the company's administration offices are based at the Lion Arts Centre, on the corner of Morphett Street and North Terrace, Adelaide.
-The company's main venue is the Dunstan Playhouse, but it also uses the Space Theatre, the Royalty Theatre in Angas Street, Adelaide, and the Thomas Edmonds Opera Studio at the Adelaide Showground.
-It holds its "Tangent" talks in the Hawke Building at UniSA's CityWest campus.
+The company's main venue is the Dunstan Playhouse, but it also uses the Space Theatre, the Royalty Theatre in Angas Street, and the Thomas Edmonds Opera Studio at the Adelaide Showground.
+It holds its "Tangent" talks in the Hawke Building at University of South Australia's City West campus.